mlcommons/ck/cm/docs/tutorial-ic.md

 ## Running "hello world" IC

-You can run an intelligent CM component that prints "hello world" using its explicit name:
+You can run an intelligent CM component that prints "hello world" using its explicit name (CM alias):

 ```bash
 $ cm run ic prototype-print-hello-world